 Turbidity Barrier Repair

-Problem: Broken Floating Turbidity Curtain.
-A visitor contacted us looking for a solution to take out an existing broken floating turbidity curtain and taking care of the large amount of accumulated silt and sediment at the same time.
-With each new storm, the sediment would be suspended and turbid the whole lake.
-The contractor visiting our site had to take out the broken silt barrier and to remove the existing accumulated sediment before he could install new floating barriers.
+Problem: A customer contacted us looking for a solution to take out an existing broken floating turbidity curtain and remove the large amount of accumulated silt and sediment at the same time.
+With each new storm, the sediment would escape past the broken curtain and turbid the whole lake.
+The contractor needs to take out the broken turbidity curtain and remove the existing accumulated sediment before continuing with the new turbidity barrier installation.